 7.1.
 Students are responsible for arranging their own entry visa.
 In most cases students should apply for a visitor visa which is valid for three months.
-Information about Australian immigration requirements can be found at the Department of Immigration and Border Protection website.
+Information about Australian immigration requirements can be found at the Department of Home Affairs.

 7.2.
 If a visa application is rejected, fees paid to ACU may be refunded in accord with the Cancellation Policy and Refund Process.